imqureshi/OpenCart-Automation/README.md

 ## Getting Started
 To get started with the project folow the promts and provide the following information:

-* Url of Admin Panel
+* URL of Admin Panel
 * Username
 * Password
 * Windows path to xlsx file